 Because it was our first class we had to fill out a form stating medical conditions.
-I’m not sure if they ran out of men’s forms or if they just have one form for everybody, but I had to tell them if I’m pregnant or had given birth recently.
+I’m not sure if they ran out of men’s forms or if they just have one form for everybody, but I had to tell them if I was pregnant or had given birth recently.
 I told the woman in charge, “No, we’ve been careful” and maybe something was lost in translation, but it wasn’t met with a smile.
-The class began and, because my German is terrible, I had to watch what the others were doing as I couldn’t understand the instructions.
+The class began and, because my German is terrible, I had to watch what the others were doing, as I couldn’t understand the instructions.
 Some women there thought I was a creepy guy who attended just so he could watch chicks in yoga pants.

 The class concluded, I waited outside while the women stripped, then I got ready and we went home.

 We returned again this past Wednesday, April 22, 2015, and there were more people there, but they were still all women, all shapes, all sizes.
-The room being crowded on this occasion made it slightly more difficult as I take up a fair bit of space; there was one move where we had to lie on our backs with arms spread out and roll over, keeping our arms straight, but because I had to watch the instructor rather than just follow her instructions, I ended up completing the move a split-second after everyone else in the class.
-This resulted in me copping an underhand boob-scoop of a middle-aged German woman and flipping her tit like a pancake.
+The room being crowded on this occasion made it slightly more difficult, as I take up a fair bit of space; there was one move where we had to lie on our backs with arms spread out and roll over, keeping our arms straight, but because I had to watch the instructor rather than just follow her instructions, I ended up completing the move a split-second after everyone else in the class.
+I have a wingspan larger than my height so this, combined with my delayed reaction, resulted in me copping an underhand boob-scoop of a middle-aged German woman and flipping her tit like a pancake.
 Not my proudest pilates moment.

 Overall, I think pilates could be beneficial for me, it is showing me how unfit I am, there are women in their 50s in better shape than me there, but I’m still not sure what it even is.
 Which leaves me with one question…